knocklabs/docs/pages/notification-feeds/customizing-ui.md

 ### Using action buttons

-We ship `Button` and `ButtonGroup` components, which have a complimentary set of styling for the rest of the feed.
+We ship `Button` and `ButtonGroup` components, which have a complementary set of styling for the rest of the feed.
 You can render the buttons in a button group so that they'll be grouped together, or can render them individually.

 ```jsx
 import {